davetron5000/naildrivin5.com-OLD/source/_posts/2012-04-02-the-nine-facets-of-an-awesome-command-line-app.markdown

 You'll also need to include the generated file `man/hl.1` in your `files` in your gemspec, but if you're using the gemspec created by Bundler, this happens automatically as long as the file is in source control.

 That's *it*.
-Now your app has a great UI *and* a man page, and all you had to do was drop a few lines of code and write a short Markdown file.
+Now your app has a great UI *and* a man page, and all you had to do was drop a few lines of code and write a short Markdown file (which you'd write anyway, since you *are* making a README, right?).

+In addition to being helpful to humans, awesome command-line apps should be helpful to other commands.

 ## Play well with others

-An app that "plays well with others" on the command line, basically means that it acts as a _filter_: text comes in, and text comes out.
+An app that "plays well with others" on the command line, basically means that it acts as a _filter_.
+Text comes in, gets processed, the processed text goes out.
 The expectation is that text from any other "well playing" program can be input into our program, and that our program's output can be piped into another program as input.

 Since the purpose of our app is to add ANSI escape codes to the output for assistance with _human_ visual scanning, we can't claim that our _output_ plays well with others; it's not designed to.
 But, we can still play well with the output from _other_ apps.